gowthamrajk/Doctor-Appointment-Booking-Application/README.md

 - Patient booking
 - Checking avalability of Doctors and Booking based on that time
 - Display Booking History of that day

+[Problem Description PDF is added along with the solution]